EkwuemeSpace/EkwuemeSpace/README.md

         Every codebase teaches.
 Every bug is a lesson.
 Every PR review is a gift.
 The day you stop learning is the day you start falling behind.

+PRINCIPLE 06 — SHIP, THEN REFINE
+        Waiting for perfect is waiting forever.
+Ship working code, observe it in the real world, then make it better.
+        Iteration beats perfection every time.
 ```

 ---